-The Manager has invested additional resource into its ESG capabilities in recognition of the growing importance of this area and the benefits of detailed monitoring and information collation across the portfolio.
-Maven is an active signatory to the Principles for Responsible Investment (PRI) and, during the year, submitted its first PRI report demonstrating its ESG capabilities and commitment to the Principles.
-Additionally, the Manager is a signatory to the Investing in Women Code, which aims to reduce barriers to tools, resources and finance for UK based female entrepreneurs, and has joined multiple initiatives to increase diversity within the investment sector.
+The Manager has invested additional resource into its ESG capabilities in recognition of the growing importance of this area and the benefits of detailed monitoring across the portfolio.
+Maven is an active signatory to the UN supported Principles for Responsible Investment (PRI) and, during the year, submitted its first report to demonstrate its ESG capabilities and commitment to the Principles.
+Additionally, the Manager is a signatory to the Investing in Women Code, which aims to reduce barriers for UK based female entrepreneurs, and has joined multiple initiatives to increase diversity within the investment sector.
 The Manager will continue to monitor and adapt its approach to ESG in accordance with industry best practice and emerging regulations.